scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLOnAzure.md

 ### Uninstall Scalar DL

-You can uninstall Scalar DL with the following helm commands:
+You can uninstall Scalar DL with the following Helm commands:

    ```console
     # Uninstall loaded schema with a release name 'load-schema'